AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/extension-points/banner-notification.md

 # bannerNotification

-The `bannerNotification` extension point defines the contents of banner notifications that are displayed when a customer, order, or product mass action is attempted.
+The `bannerNotification` extension point defines the contents of banner notifications that display when attempting a customer, order, or product mass action.

 ## Example customization